Value Added Questions (VAT) FAQs

 - Where goods or services are used to make both taxable supplies and exempt supplies, the credit in respect of those goods or services shall be allowed in the proportion of the value of taxable supplies to total turnover.

 - No credit for input tax shall be allowed unless supported by :

 - VAT invoices issued by suppliers legally authorised to charge VAT; or

 - Customs import declarations, either electronic or otherwise, in support of the credit,

 - Who is a taxable person?

 A taxable person is a person who is registered for VAT and includes a person who is required to be registered, but has not taken the necessary steps to register.

 - Which bodies/ persons are exempted from payment of VAT?

-Any body or person specified in Column 1 of the Ninth Schedule shall be exempted from the payment of VAT in respect of goods or services corresponding to the body or person specified in Column 2 of that Schedule.
+Any body or person specified in Column 1 of the Ninth Schedule of the VAT Act shall be exempted from the payment of VAT in respect of goods or services corresponding to the body or person specified in Column 2 of that Schedule.